mdeslaur/sys11-interconnect/README.md

 Version 1.0 of this design was tested successfully in Diner.

 Change history:
 1.0 - Initial version
 1.1 - Moved some traces further away from J19

+To Do:
+- Clean up the schematic, goal was to make a PCB, not a schematic.
+- Modify Molex connector footprints to make pads longer

 Marc Deslauriers
 2022-05-17